National Association of Evangelicals

-The National Association of Evangelicals (NAE) is an association of evangelical denominations, organizations, schools, churches and individuals, member of the World Evangelical Alliance.
-The association represents more than 45,000 local churches from about 40 different denominations and serves a constituency of millions.
+The National Association of Evangelicals (NAE) is an American association of evangelical Christian denominations, organizations, schools, churches, and individuals, member of the World Evangelical Alliance.
+The association represents more than 45,000 local churches from about 40 different Christian denominations and serves a constituency of millions.
 The mission of the NAE is to honor God by connecting and representing evangelicals in the United States.

-The NAE seeks to strengthen denominations and ministries – offering resources to inform and inspire evangelical leaders and facilitating collaboration among evangelical leaders and groups.
-The NAE also represents its membership's concerns to Congress, the White House and courts.
-The NAE Chaplains Commission endorses and supports chaplains in the military and other institutions.
+The NAE seeks to strengthen denominations and ministries by offering resources to inform and inspire evangelical leaders, and facilitating collaboration among evangelical leaders and groups.
+The NAE also represents its membership's concerns to the U.S. Congress, the White House, and courts.
+The NAE Chaplains Commission endorses and supports chaplains in the U.S. military and other institutions.
 World Relief is the NAE's humanitarian arm.

-While the NAE headquarters are in Washington, D.C., its staff and constituency live and work all throughout America.
+While the NAE headquarters are located in Washington, D.C., its staff and constituency live and work all throughout North America.
 The association is currently led by NAE President Walter Kim.

 History

 The National Association of Evangelicals (NAE) was formed by a group of 147 people who met in St. Louis, Missouri on April 7–9, 1942.
 The Fundamentalist–Modernist Controversy and the related isolation of various evangelical denominations and leaders provided the impetus for developing such an organization.

 Early leaders in the movement included Harold Ockenga, David Otis Fuller, Will Houghton, Harry A. Ironside, Bob Jones, Sr., Paul S. Rees, Leslie Roy Marston, John R. Rice, Charles Woodbridge, and J. Elwin Wright.
 Houghton called for a meeting in Chicago, Illinois in 1941.
 A committee was formed with Wright as chairman, and a national conference for United Action Among Evangelicals was called to meet in April 1942.
 Harold Ockenga was appointed the first president (1942–44).

 Carl McIntire and Harvey Springer led in organizing the American Council of Christian Churches (now with 7 member bodies) in September 1941.
 It was a more militant and fundamentalist organization set up in opposition to the Federal Council of Churches (now National Council of Churches with 36 member bodies).
 McIntire invited the Evangelicals for United Action to join with them, but those who met in St. Louis declined the offer.

-The tentative organization founded in 1942 was called the "National Association of Evangelicals for United Action".
+The organization provisionally founded in 1942 was called the "National Association of Evangelicals for United Action".
 In 1943 the proposed constitution and doctrinal statement were amended and adopted, and the name shortened to the "National Association of Evangelicals".

 By the 1950s, NAE's Washington, D.C., office gained a reputation as a service organization that could get things done.
 President Eisenhower welcomed an NAE delegation to the White House – a first-time honor for the association.

-The NAE filed an amicus brief at the Supreme Court in 1982 in Bob Jones University v.
-United States and Goldsboro Christian Schools v.
-United States.
-Federal regulations had denied tax-exempt status to private schools and universities that discriminate on the basis of race, and the NAE unsuccessfully urged the court to overturn those regulations.